 Poudre Fire Authority TecGen PPE Gear

-TecGen51 gear is PPE (Personal Protective Equipment) that protects firefighters from exposure to bodily fluids, chemicals, COVID-19 variants, and other illnesses while on emergency calls.
-Having this gear allows first responders to do their job more safely.
+TecGen gear is reusable PPE (Personal Protective Equipment) that protects firefighters from exposure to bodily fluids, chemicals, COVID-19 variants, and other illnesses.
+This gear is more durable than the plastic gowns used on COVID-19 related calls in 2020 and 2021.
+It allows first responders to do their job more safely while on emergency calls.
+Funding this upgraded gear with ARPA dollars meant first responders were equipped with better gear faster.

 Complete